ibm-cloud-docs/monitoring/tutorials/ubuntu.md

 **Note:** To provision an instance through the CLI, see [Provisioning an instance through the {{site.data.keyword.cloud_notm}} CLI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-provision#provision_cli).

-## Step2: Configure your Ubuntu server to send metrics to your instance
+## Step 2.
+Configure your Ubuntu server to send metrics to your instance
 {: #ubuntu_step2}

 To configure your Ubuntu server to send metrics to your {{site.data.keyword.mon_full_notm}} instance, you must install a Sysdig agent.